 - A job description that clearly defines duties and a letter from the employer verifying that the student has met the competencies of the course(s) requested.

 Alternative Credit Forms

-Students considering applying for alterntive credit should first meet with the alternative credit advisory for their department.
+Students considering applying for alternative credit should first meet with the alternative credit advisor for their department.

 All forms, attachments, documentation and the application fee should be submitted by the alternative credit advisor to the Cashier, One Stop office, 2nd floor Kirkwood Hall, for billing, processing and archival.